fabioharams/aks/README.md

 This guide will demonstrate how to test Azure Container Service - Kubernetes as a Managed Service (AKS).

+AKS offer a nice feature to manage Kubernetes cluster without complexity.
+One important feature that differs from ACS (using Kubernetes) and AKS is about the absence of the Master node as a management endpoint for the Kubernetes cluster.
+The role for the Master Node is responsibility of Azure and simplifies the management.
+If you are new in kubernetes we recommend this solution to be evaluated.

 Before you follow the procedures it's very important to understand all the options to use Containers on Azure.

 ## Understand each choice ##